lanieschemy/Net-Exports-and-GDP/README.md

   - pFtest
   - pHtest
 ## Lesson Learned
-Comparing the results given from the pooled model and the random effects model(found as the best model), shows how skewed results could be when not using the correct model.
+The analysis from the pooled model versus the random effects model(found as the best model), are contradacting.
+This is why doing the work to find the best model is so significant to having accurate results.